Kiryukov Music College: History

 Kiryukov Music College is one of the oldest education institutions of Mordovia.
 It was opened in 1932 and based on the music and drama studio of Mordovia.
 Originally the college was called Mordovia Music and Drama College.
 It included two departments: music (singing) and drama.
 Shortly after that the conducting and choral departments became parts of the college.
 The college students presented themselves to the public by staging three operas: "Eugene Onegin" by P.I.
 Tchaikovsky, "Mermaid" by A.S.
 Dargomyzhsky, "Faust" by Sh.
 Gounod under the leadership of the college director P.A.
 Organov, an honorary teacher of Mordovia.
 During the first two years the teaching staff was not numerous (6 teachers) as well as the number of first graduates (20 students).
 The first teachers of the school were: P. A. Organov, a singer and choral conductor, an honorary teacher of Mordovia; Z.A.
 Zaichikov, a singer and honorary teacher of Mordovia; L. P. Kiryukov, a composer and choral conductor, an honorary worker of arts of Russia and Mordovia, people's artist of Mordovia; M. N. Simansky, a pianist; V.I.
 Egunov, a performer on Russian folk instruments; Z. S. Vazhdaeva, a writer.

 In 1937 the status of the college changed.
 There was an expansion of its structure.
 During the pre-war years the Music and Drama College included 5 departments (vocal, choral, orchestral, dramatic, teacher) and had about 200 students.

 With the onset of World War II and until 1944, the college was closed because many of the students and teachers joined the Soviet Army and were off at the front.
 The last change in the status of the college was in 1966 when it was named after L. P. Kiryukov.

-Today Kiryukov Music College has 7 departments: solo, choir and conductor, folk music instruments, brass and percussion music instruments, string and bow music instruments, piano, theoretical music.
-The college has three major departments: general piano; general studies; folk orchestra conducting; accompanist department; sector of practical training.
-From 1982 to May 2011 P. V. Krivorotov, an honorary teacher of the Republic of Mordovia, was the college director.
+Today Kiryukov Music College has 7 departments.
 In June 2011 O. E. Simkina was appointed the college director.

-In 2015–2016 the college educated 218 students: 203 were government-financed; 15 were privately financed.
-Teaching is carried out by 96 teachers and accompanists.